 In today’s world with the new laptop life style, its easy to feel like we are constantly “on”.
 Work follows us home since a lot of us work from home!
 As much as this is the dream, it can also cause fatigue and be a serious productivity killer.
 When we are always surrounded by work, sometimes we procrastinate, don’t put in our best effort, and experience burnt out.

 Enter in the new philosophy of the 4 day work week.
 Take an extra day for myself?
 Um, yes please!
 Here’s a few suggestions to help you find a rhythm to successfully switch from 5 days to 4 days of work.

-DO MAKE SURE YOU HAVE A STRUCTURE IN PLACE.
+MAKE SURE YOU HAVE A STRUCTURE IN PLACE.

 The beautiful thing about entrepreneurship is that we get to set our own rules and write our own stories, so test out the 4-day work week in your own way and see how it works.
 If it’s amazing, keep doing it!
 If not, keep looking for the rhythm that will allow you to be productive, creative, and profitable, because that’s what we’re all after at the end of the day.

-We’ll all eventually resent working efficiently if our only reward is more work.
-The 4-day workweek offers us a “time raise” instead of a salary raise.
-For you and your team, time could very well be the most valuable asset — so get those systems in place, communicate well, solidify your plan, and then try out this 4-day experiment.
+The 5-day workweek is a fairly outdated concept, as it turns out.
+The 4-day workweek offers us a chance to get out time back.
+For you and your team, time could very well be the most valuable asset and a much needed resource to add some work/life balance.
+So get those systems in place, communicate well, solidify your plan, and then try out the 4-day work week.
 You might just find out that it’s how your business was always destined to run.